Oct 5, 2015

 (Prices are based on bookings one month in advance directly with the service provider.
 Currency is Japanese Yen)

 Flights from Tokyo to Nagoya

-Most flights from Tokyo to Nagoya will use Haneda Airport (HND - officially "Tokyo International Airport").
+Most flights from Tokyo to Nagoya will use Haneda Airport (HND - officially "Tokyo International Airport"), although there will be some departure from Narita International Airport (NRT).
 Nagoya is serviced by Chubu Centrair International Airport (NGO), more commonly known as Chubu Airport.
 Komaki Airport (NKM - officially "Nagoya Airfield") used to the region's international air hub.
 While much of the traffic has switched to "Chubu" there is still the possibility that traveler flying to Nagoya will arrive here.

 How long does it take?: The flight time between Tokyo and Nagoya is around 1 hour.